 I'll go into more detail about exactly how to do this.
 First, let's see how many questions you need to get right to get a certain score.

 If we have a target score in mind, it helps to understand what you need to get that score on the actual test.
+Remember that we're aiming for a Writing test score of 30, out of 40.

 Writing is a little more complicated than Reading and Math because of the essay.
 Your raw score on the multiple choice section is combined with your essay score to give your final Writing score out of 800.